open-telemetry/opentelemetry.io/content/en/docs/zero-code/java/spring-boot-starter/annotations.md

 {{% alert title="Note" color="info" %}}
 The OpenTelemetry annotations use Spring AOP based on proxys.

-These annotation only work for the methods of the proxy.
+These annotations only work for the methods of the proxy.
 You can learn more in the [Spring documentation](https://docs.spring.io/spring-framework/reference/core/aop/proxying.html).

 In the following example, the `WithSpan` annotation won't do anything when the GET endpoint is called: